kennyjohnson78/Storytelling/README.md

 ```

 ## Running Your Application
-   To run teh application , you need to start the front-End as serve and the API (back-End) as another nodejs server :
+   To run the application , you need to start the front-End as serve and the API (back-End) as another nodejs server :
 * **Front End** : Run `npm  run client` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * **API** :  Run `npm run gulp` for back end server .
 The API is up on `http://localhost:3000/`.